Unipisa/dm-manager/README.md

 docker-compose up -d
 ```

-If the database is empty you need to let the server create the first user:
+If the database is empty you need to instruct the server to create the first user (if the user already exists the password for that user is set):
 ```
 export ADMIN_USER=admin
 export ADMIN_PASSWORD=secret